-- 8.1.
-Where the headteacher or DSL is notified of a safeguarding concern, they will use their professional judgement to determine if the concern is low-level or if it must be immediately escalated, e.g. where a child is at immediate risk of harm.
-When deciding if a concern is low-level, the headteacher will discuss the concern with the DSL and seek advice from the LADO where there is any doubt about whether the concern in fact meets the harm threshold.
-When seeking external advice, the headteacher will ensure they adhere to the Data Protection Policy, and the information sharing principles outlined in the Child Protection and Safeguarding Policy, at all times. - 8.2.
-To evaluate a concern, the headteacher and DSL will: - Speak to the individual who raised the concern to determine the facts and obtain any relevant additional information. - Review the information and determine whether the behaviour displayed by the individual about whom the concern was reported is consistent with the Staff Code of Conduct and the law. - Determine whether the concern, when considered alongside any other low-level concerns previously made about the same individual, should be reclassified as an allegation and dealt with alongside the Allegations of Abuse Against Staff Policy. - Consult with, and seek advice from, external agencies when in doubt over the course of action to follow. - Speak to the individual about whom the concern has been raised to inform them of the concern and to give them an opportunity to respond to it. - Ensure that accurate and detailed records are kept of all internal and external conversations regarding evaluating the concern, and any actions or decisions taken.
+8.1.
+Where the Headteacher or DSL is notified of a safeguarding concern, they will use their professional judgement to determine if the concern is low-level or if it must be immediately escalated, e.g. where a child is at immediate risk of harm.
+When deciding if a concern is low-level, the Headteacher will discuss the concern with the DSL and seek advice from the LADO where there is any doubt about whether the concern in fact meets the harm threshold.
+When seeking external advice, the Headteacher will ensure they adhere to the Data Protection Policy, and the information sharing principles outlined in the Child Protection and Safeguarding Policy, at all times.

+8.2.
+To evaluate a concern, the Headteacher and DSL will:

+• Speak to the individual who raised the concern to determine the facts and obtain any relevant additional information.

+• Review the information and determine whether the behaviour displayed by the individual about whom the concern was reported is consistent with the Staff Code of Conduct and the law.

+• Determine whether the concern, when considered alongside any other low-level concerns previously made about the same individual, should be reclassified as an allegation and dealt with alongside the Allegations of Abuse Against Staff Policy.

+• Consult with, and seek advice from, external agencies when in doubt over the course of action to follow.

+• Speak to the individual about whom the concern has been raised to inform them of the concern and to give them an opportunity to respond to it.

+• Ensure that accurate and detailed records are kept of all internal and external conversations regarding evaluating the concern, and any actions or decisions taken.
-9. Acting on concerns

-Where the concern is unfounded
+9. Acting on concerns Where the concern is unfounded

 9.1.
-If it is discovered upon evaluation that the low-level concern refers to behaviour that was not considered to be in breach of the Staff Code of Conduct and the law, the headteacher will speak to the individual about whom the concern was made to discuss their behaviour, why and how the behaviour may have been misconstrued, and what they can do to avoid such misunderstandings in the future.
-The headteacher will also speak to the individual who shared the concern, outlining why the behaviour reported is consistent with Trust standards and the law.
-The headteacher will take care to ensure that conversations with individuals who reported concerns that transpired to be unfounded do not deter that individual from reporting concerns in the future.
+If it is discovered upon evaluation that the low-level concern refers to behaviour that was not considered to be in breach of the Staff Code of Conduct and the law, the Headteacher will speak to the individual about whom the concern was made to discuss their behaviour, why and how the behaviour may have been misconstrued, and what they can do to avoid such misunderstandings in the future.
+The Headteacher will also speak to the individual who shared the concern, outlining why the behaviour reported is consistent with Trust standards and the law.
+The Headteacher will take care to ensure that conversations with individuals who reported concerns that transpired to be unfounded do not deter that individual from reporting concerns in the future.

-- 9.2.
-The headteacher will discuss the concern with the DSL (and if they have been involved, the LADO) to discern whether the behaviour, and the reporting of this behaviour, is indicative of ambiguity in the Trust or school's policies or procedures, or the training it offers to staff.
-Where such ambiguity is found, the DSL and headteacher will work together, with the Trust Designated Safeguarding Lead, to resolve this with input from other staff members, as necessary. - 9.3.
-If for any reason, a member of staff feels that they cannot report a low-level concern to a headteacher for any reason for example (this list is not exhaustive): - There is a perceived conflict of interest; - The person reporting believes that the information will not be picked up and acted on; - The HT is not on a premises at the time or for a prolonged period;
+9.2.
+The Headteacher will discuss the concern with the DSL (and if they have been involved, the LADO) to discern whether the behaviour, and the reporting of this behaviour, is indicative of ambiguity in the Trust or school's policies or procedures, or the training it offers to staff.
+Where such ambiguity is found, the DSL and Headteacher will work together, with the Trust Designated Safeguarding Lead, to resolve this with input from other staff members, as necessary.
+Where the concern is low-level.